franklinhu88/spotify-catalog-searcher/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Personal Addition

+Test project to experiment with the Spotify Web API as well as creating applications with Angular.
+Don't judge the design, I'm not a UI/UX designer.
+Just wanted to play around a bit